SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    not just each individual value within the tuple.

 The ``minMax(array:)`` function above returns a tuple containing two ``Int`` values.
-However, the function doesn't perform any safety checks on the array it is passed.
+However, the function doesn't perform any safety checks on the array it's passed.
 If the ``array`` argument contains an empty array, the ``minMax(array:)`` function, as defined above, will trigger a runtime error when attempting to access ``array[0]``.